gbragafibra/whatislife/lit.md

 # Resources

+### General

+- Schrodinger, E. (2012).
+What is life?: With mind and matter and autobiographical sketches.
+Cambridge university press.

+- Rosen, R. (1991).
+Life itself: a comprehensive inquiry into the nature, origin, and fabrication of life.
+Columbia University Press.

+- Rosen, R. (2000).
+Essays on life itself.
+Columbia University Press.

+- Rosen, R. (1978).
+Fundamentals of measurement and representation of natural systems.
+(No Title).

+- Rosen, R. (2011).
+Anticipatory systems.
+In Anticipatory systems: Philosophical, mathematical, and methodological foundations (pp. 313-370).
+New York, NY: Springer New York.

+- Varela, F. (1979).
+Principles of Biological Autonomy.

+- Montévil, M., & Mossio, M. (2015).
+Biological organisation as closure of constraints.
+Journal of theoretical biology, 372, 179-191.

+- Nicholson, D. J., & Dupré, J. (2018).
+Everything flows: towards a processual philosophy of biology (p.
+416).
+Oxford University Press.

 ### Calculus of indications related

 - Varela, F. J., & Goguen, J. A. (1978).
 The arithmetic of closure.
 Cybernetics and System, 8(3-4), 291-324.